 How to submit:

-Goal: Provide us the best quality so your production looks its best.
+Goal: Provide us the highest quality practical of your production.

-- Audio levels should have dialog normal (average dialog level) set to -20 dBFS.
+- Audio levels dialog normal (average dialog level) should be -20 dBFS(1).

-All material will be presented in the theater from a 2K Digital Cinema Package (DCP).
-This is the same format used for cinema presentation in theaters.
+All material will be presented using a cinema projector from a 2K or 4K Digital Cinema Package (DCP).

-If shipping material with accepted films, send to:
+If shipping or delivering material, send it to:

 A Cut Above Video

 4450 W. Eau Gallie Blvd., Suite 220

 Melbourne, FL 32934-7214 USA